ahrenstein/Chef-ubuntu-tuneup/README.md

 Tweaks Performed
 ------------
-1. Added EPEL repos (RHEL-based systems only)
+1. Added EPEL repos (rhel-based systems only)
 2. Remove the following packages;
   1. puppet (Since we are using Chef)
   2. landscape-client-ui (Ubuntu only)